xcporter/ymir/readme.md

 |-|-|-|
 |hexadecimal|decimal| binary|

-For convienence, numbers beginning with `$`, `#`, or `%` are interpreted with a constant base regardless of how the number system is curently configured.
+For convienence, numbers beginning with `$`, `#`, or `%` are interpreted with a constant base regardless of how the number system is currently configured.

 ```forth
 $ff bin .11111111 ok